The <Siprec>

 starts the audio stream asynchronously and immediately continues with the next TwiML instruction.
 If there is no instruction, the call will be disconnected.
 In order to avoid this, provide a TwiML instruction to continue the call.

 Connectors are configured via the Marketplace Add-on in the Twilio Stream Connectors Console page.
-Connectors cannot be configured outside of Console.
+Connectors can only be configured within the Console.
 This requirement is in place to ensure that the credentials needed to send the stream to a partner are stored securely.

 You can control which Twilio edge your SIPREC connections egress by appending an edge parameter to the Session Recording Server address in the SIPREC Connector Configuration.